-This more efficient system enabled 20 Recirculating Air Conditioning Units to be switched off and saves around £104,000 and 764 tCO2e per year.
+This more efficient system enabled 20 re-circulating air conditioning units to be switched off and saves around £112,000 and 756.8 tCO2e per year.

-The Met Office has been the first organisation in the world to run a Supercomputer using Direct Current (DC) power.
+We are the first organisation in the world to run an IBM supercomputer on Direct Current (DC) power.
 Most domestic and commercial appliances run on AC/DC power.

 This ground-breaking project lead to us being shortlisted for the Institute of Engineering and Technology Innovation Awards.
 A 10% energy saving was made.